 - Address: Piazza de’ Frescobaldi, 11/red, 50125 Firenze

 - Opening hours: Daily from 12:00 to midnight.

 If a burger with fries or salad is enough for you, there is also the Hard Rock Cafe Florence.
 As already mentioned, you can combine your lunch with a guided tour through the secret passages of Palazzo Vecchio.

-Many travellers to Italy choose Florence, with one of the most beautiful old towns in the region, as the location for their cultural and art trip up the boot.
+Many travelers to Italy choose Florence, one of the most beautiful old towns in the region, as the location for their cultural and art trip up the boot.
 Not a bad decision, because there is more than enough to see outside the museums for four to five days.
 For example, the wonderful Boboli Gardens.
 So it won’t be boring!
 So if you’re staying a little longer in Florence, you should also check out the benefits of the Florence Pass.

 ✅ Every woman’s dream – here are the tickets for the Ferragamo Museum in Florence

 Visitors who are therefore staying a few days longer in the city on the Arno can find my hotel tips here for the old town or also for car drivers with free parking.

 A very attractive accommodation in an excellent location in the old town and only a few minutes walk from Santa Maria Novella railway station.
 From here you can reach all the sights of Florence on foot.
 Elegant rooms with wooden floors and furniture.
 Bars, pubs, and restaurants in the side streets, have free Wi-Fi.

 - Hotel Adriatico, Via Maso Finiguerra, 9, 50123 Firenze, room 129, double room from € 80,00